SnapperGPS/snappergps-housings/README.md

 This repo contains a version with loop holes (pictured) and one without.
 The photos show a model 3D-printed out of PLA.
 As such it won't dive-proof but it's still a very sturdy, weather-proof case that you can cable tie to your backpack/bike/boat/flying car.

 For a waterproof case, we recommend CNC machining the top out of polyoxymethylene (POM) and the plate out of aluminium (beware of shorting out the electronics).

+## Acknowledgements

+SnapperGPS was funded by an EPSRC IAA Technology Fund (D4D00010-BL14).
+Jonas Beuchert and Amanda Matthes are funded by the EPSRC Centre for Doctoral Training in Autonomous Intelligent Machines and Systems (DFT00350-DF03.01, DFT00350-DF03.05).